 Rational or Reactional?

-It’s easy to not respond to rude emailers.
-They were rude so the heck with them!
+It’s easy not to respond to rude emailers.
+You may think that since they were rude, the heck with them!

-But that could mean lost opportunity to learn why they are upset and if you can improve things to avoid this from happening again.
-Instead look for ways to defuse the anger, learn if there is anything you can improve on and solve the problem.
+But that could mean a lost opportunity to learn why they are upset and if you can improve things to avoid this from happening again.
+So instead, look for ways to defuse the anger, determine if you can improve, and solve the problem.

 How to Handle a Rude Customer

-Here’s an example I had through one of my eCom sites this week:
+Here’s an example I had through one of my eCom sites:

 I tried to place my third order today.
 The site refused access.
 I tried the password reset procedure.
 That was in vain.
 Trying to do business shouldn’t be difficult.
 We’re done.

-When I saw that email in my inbox I literally said “Wow” out loud.
+When I saw that email in my inbox, I said “Wow” aloud.
 No greeting, closing, formalities.
 If this was their third order, they know how we run our business.
 They would know this wasn’t typical.
-Why not just email asking for assistance?
+Why not just email asking if there are any known issues or for assistance?
 Why the “we’re done!”?

 My response: